modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 });
 ```

-If you wanna know more like for example how to test css media queries see the [responsive](https://modern-web.dev/learn/test-runner/responsive/) learn section.
+If you wanna know more like for example how to test CSS media queries see the [responsive](https://modern-web.dev/learn/test-runner/responsive/) learn section.

 ## Using Code Coverage

 Once you have a decent set of tests you may want to look into what could still be improved.
 Code coverage can help to find which code segments have not yet been tested.
-Generally it's advised to have a code coverage at above 80% which you will most likely have if you practice Test Driven Development (TDD).
+Generally, it's advised to have a code coverage at above 80% which you will most likely have if you practice Test Driven Development (TDD).

 ## Getting the code coverage

 Coverage is part of the default feature set that comes with any launcher that works with chromium.

-The reason for that is that the chromium browser itself calculates the coverage for us.
+The reason for that is that the chromium-browser itself calculates the coverage for us.

 1. Add a script to your `package.json`
    ```json